 For every great restaurant in Barcelona there’s a tourist trap, waiting to sell you frozen Paella (correct pronunciation: pah-eh-yah) and Sangria from a carton at exorbitant prices.
 Luckily, there are plenty of places where you can enjoy a good meal at a reasonable price.
 The Menú del Dia is a prix fix menu offered from Monday to Friday for lunch that usually consists of a starter and a main plus drinks and dessert.

-Tip from Matthias: For a really top notch “Menú del dia”, head to La Pubilla in Gracia or OFIS in El Raval.
+Tip: For a really top notch “Menú del dia”, head to La Pubilla in Gracia or OFIS in El Raval.
 Both are very popular so call ahead to get a table.

 Take a free walking tour